 - Plenty of jibes at Giles being Born in the Wrong Century.Jenny: Oh, I know, our ways are strange to you, but soon you will join us in the 20th century.
 With three whole years to spare!

 - Giles heads into the library to do some research.Giles: I'll be back in the Middle Ages.Jenny: Did you ever leave?

-- Distant Prologue: Cortona, Italy, 1418
+- Distant Prologue: Cortona, Italy, 1418.

-Giles: I don't know.
+- Explain, Explain...
+Oh, Crap!:Giles: I don't know.
 And I don't know who could've read that book.
 It wasn't even in English.Buffy: Where was it?Giles: Uh, in a pile with others that were, um...uh....scanned.[Everyone looks at the computer]

-- "Everybody Laughs" Ending: Xander and Buffy tell Willow not to be too upset that her dream guy turned out to be a demon because Xander's crush turned out to be a giant praying mantis and Buffy is in love with Angel, who turned out to be a vampire.
-The three conclude that they have no chance of having a normal relationship, ever, and then start laughing...and then descend into awkward silence when they realize the significance of this conclusion.
+- "Everybody Laughs" Ending: Xander and Buffy tell Willow not to be too upset that her dream guy turned out to be a demon because Xander's crush turned out to be a giant praying mantis and Buffy fell in love with Angel, who turned out to be a vampire.
+The three conclude that they have no chance of having a normal relationship, ever, and then start laughing...and then descend into awkward silence when they realize the sadly accurate significance of this conclusion.
 Cue credits.